Aristotle Unified Communications exercises no control whatsoever over the content of the information passing through it.

 - Customer who wish to cancel their service prior to the service expiration date remain subject to the Terms and Conditions for service Termination as stated in the service Agreement.

 Aristotle is not responsible for any third-party charges related to the use of Aristotle’s connectivity services.
 Any such fees are additional to the rate charged by Aristotle and are the sole responsibility of the user.
-Aristotle VoIP customers, including Lifeline customers, will not receive additional fees related to toll calls or minute overages.
+Aristotle VoIP customers, including Lifeline and Emergency Broadband Benefit Customers, will not receive additional fees related to toll calls or minute overages.

 Equipment provided by Customer